solana-labs/solana/doc/testnet.md

 for log location details

 ## How do I reset the testnet?
-Manually trigger the [testnet-deploy](https://buildkite.com/solana-labs/testnet-deploy/) pipeline
+Manually trigger the [testnet-management](https://buildkite.com/solana-labs/testnet-management) pipeline and when prompted select the desired testnet

 ## How can I scale the tx generation rate?